jcgould48/what-i-learned-in-week-2/README.md

 ### Other Activities
 We also continued to work on logic problems as well as Human Resource Machine.
 As well as working on activities to improve our understanding of the box model

+### Java Script

+We also got our introduction to JS.
+Some of the main points were to only use let and const and never var.

+We also did some initial exercises to see what the code looks like.

 ### Conclusion
 I feel more confident with CSS but there is still a lot of work ahead.